a3-audio/a3-system/doc/development/core.md

 - ```Server/supercollider/vu-meter.scd```

 ## Reaper Audioengine
-A³ Core runs a jack2 audioengine on top of alsa.
-Qjackctl may be used to patch virtual audiocables from hardware to reaper and back out.
-Reaper acts as the mixerbackend which does the complex routing and userinteractiontasks.
+A³ Core runs a jack2 audio-engine on top of alsa.
+Qjackctl may be used to patch virtual audio-cables from hardware to reaper and back out.
+Reaper acts as the mixer-backend which does the complex routing and user-interaction-tasks.
 It has a complex routing and bus-mapping described later.
-It processes the inputsignal from audiohardware and outputs calculated signals for headphones and speakers.
+It processes the input-signal from audio-hardware and outputs calculated signals for headphones and speakers.
 The speaker must be placed in a most chubbiest spherical installation.
 Electronic corrections are possible for closer speakers.
 Jmess is used to store and restore jack-connections, aj-snapshot is used to store and restore alsa-connections.

-The Audiohardware could be any class-compliant or compatible madi/dante card.
+The Audiohardware could be any class-compliant or compatible Madi/Dante card.
 It is connected to A³ Core via PCIe or USB.
 Instruments, speakers, headphones and DJ-Gear are directly plugged into A³ Core's audiohardware.

 The reaper pojectfile:
 - ```Server/reaper/linux/reaper_ambijockey.RPP```